Categories

 Written By Benjamin Dankaka

-Prayer: Dear Jesus, give me the courage to move on.
+Prayer: Dear Jesus, give me the strength to stay strong.
 Amen.

 Unless otherwise stated all scripture quotations are from the Holy Bible, New International Version.